 Healthy Relationships for Youth (HRY) is a school-based, peer-facilitated, violence prevention program developed by the Antigonish Women’s Resource Centre and Sexual Assault Services Association and offered in partnership with schools locally and across the province.
 Grade 11 and 12 students are trained to deliver a series of twelve HRY sessions to Grade 9 students in partnership with the Healthy Living classroom teacher.
 The interactive sessions are designed to reduce the risk of violence for youth through developing their skills and knowledge about creating and maintaining healthy relationships.

 HRY uses a strength-based approach which encourages students to develop a deeper understanding of diversity and to both recognize and challenge sexism, racism and homophobia as forms of violence that impact personal and social relationships.
 HRY is evaluated each year to assess effectiveness and to ensure materials remain relevant for youth.
-This past year, the evaluation told us grade 9 students in the HRY program are:

 The youth-to-youth teaching strategy is a key strength of HRY.
 Youth facilitators from grades 11-12 participate in training on leadership, facilitation skills and critical analysis; skills they bring into the classroom and build on in years to come.
 They report increased confidence in public-speaking and leadership skills, knowledge of issues affecting youth, improved personal relationships and involvement in social action.

 HRY continues to evolve incorporating youth voice, teacher feedback and emerging issues into the framework.
 Internal and external evaluations highlight strengths of the program: